 recoveryOS and diagnostics environments for an Intel-based Mac

 The procedure for booting the local diagnostic environment is mostly the same as launching the recoveryOS.
-Separate AppleDiagnostics.dmg and AppleDiagnostics.chunklist files are used, but they’re verified in the same way as the BaseSystem files.
+Separate AppleDiagnostics.dmg and AppleDiagnostics.chunklist files are used but they’re verified in the same way as the BaseSystem files are.
 Instead of launching boot.efi, the UEFI firmware launches a file inside the disk image (.dmg file) named diags.efi, which is in turn responsible for invoking a variety of other UEFI drivers that can interface with and check for errors in the hardware.

 Internet recoveryOS and diagnostic environment